 The rules regarding Pillar 2 can be found in Articles 73-110 of the Capital Requirements Directive.
 The Capital Requirements Directive, unlike the Capital Requirements Regulation, is not in direct effect in Sweden, but must be implemented in Swedish law.
-In the sections of the memorandum that address the legal basis for implementation of Pillar 2 in Sweden, reference is therefore made to the new laws - the supervision act and the buffer act.
+In the sections of the memorandum that address the legal basis for the implementation in Pillar 2 in Sweden, reference is thus made to the Government's proposal referred to the Council on Legislation regarding strengthened capital adequacy rules, which was submitted to the Council of Legislation on 3 April 2014, and in particular its special supervision of credit institutions and investment firms bill and capital buffers bill.